tanishagoyal2/NVSentinel/docs/designs/022-workflow-nvlink-err.md

 ```

 **Key Fields:**
-- `metadata.device_name`: Used by health-events-analyzer to detect Hopper architecture
 - `entitiesimpacted[].NVLINK`: The NVLink ID to find the repetition on same NVLink
 - `entitiesimpacted[].REG0-REG6`: Binary representation of the 7 register values for bit-level analysis